The Minimum Regularized Covariance Determinant estimator: From MCD to MRCD

 This disentangles the location-scale and correlation problems, as in \citet{boudt2012jump}.

 In a second step, we use a predetermined and well-conditioned symmetric and positive definite target matrix $\mathbf{T}$.
-Following \citet{won2013condition}, we call such a matrix well-conditioned if the condition number (i.e., the ratio between the largest and smallest eigenvalues) is at most 1000.
 We also use a scalar weight coefficient $\rho$, henceforth called the regularization parameter.
 We then define the regularized covariance matrix of an $h$-subset $H$ of the standardized data $\Ub$ as

 where $\mathbf{S}_U(H)$ is as defined in (\ref{covarianceh}) but for $\Ub$, and $c_\alpha$ is the same consistency factor as in (\ref{eq:cfactorMCD}).